Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe

 Protein

-Cellophane noodles are not rich in proteins, as it provides only 0.16g of this nutrient per 100g.
+Cellophane noodles are not rich in proteins, providing only 0.16g of this nutrient per 100g.
 A variety of noodles, especially egg noodles, provides more protein than cellophane noodles (14.1g per 100g).

 Cellophane noodles are lower in proteins than 94% of the other foods in our database.
 They are relatively higher in histidine and tryptophan.